waltergarciaguirre/JepTesting/README.md

 [Jeopardy Champ!](https://jeopardy-champ.herokuapp.com/)

+# Sprint Two Review and Retrospective 4/9/19
+Walter: I created the question bank for each statment.
+This can be found under JeopardyChamp-Project/docs/Question bank or at ( https://github.com/cs3398-borgs-bros/JeopardyChamp-Project/blob/master/docs/Question%20bank.xlsx ), these questions can be seen in the game in the form of buttons for the user to click on.
+The implementation of these buttons with the question can be seen under JeopardyChamp-Project/src/main/webapp/Game/index.jsp or at ( https://github.com/cs3398-borgs-bros/JeopardyChamp-Project/blob/master/src/main/webapp/Game/index.jsp )

+# Project status and next steps
+Walter: Currently the project is a little behing schedule.
+My next step would be testing and implementation of multiplayer within the game.

 # Feature/Accomplishment:
 Walter: Finding a way of hosting our application on a website to be reached by any PC/Phone through Heroku.
 JeopardyChamp-Project/docs/Hosting Java application.docx